iwilfried/Adobe-XD-eBook/_docs/3-Working with Images and Vectors/AdvancedRepeat.md

 <img style="padding: 0px 15px;float:right;" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Repeat-10.png" alt="no image"/>

 &nbsp;

 This step is not just possible with text files.
 You can also drag and drop image files into a repeat grid.
 Again, keep in mind the images need to be in separate files and in the order you want them placed.

 &nbsp;

-For example, let’s say I wanted to add another shape, or text box.
-As I draw the rectangle in my first entry you can see the exact shape automatically appears in each section of the grid below.

 &nbsp;